Vinyl, Fiberglass or Wood? Which Window Material is Best for your Home?

 - Increased Energy Efficiency

-Fiberglass windows can offer significant improvements in energy efficiency compared to vinyl windows.
-Pella’s Impervia fiberglass windows include energy-efficient options that meet or exceed ENERGY STAR® guidelines in all 50 states*.
+Fiberglass windows can bring significant increases in energy efficiency in contrast to vinyl windows.
+Pella’s Impervia fiberglass windows present energy-efficient options that meet or exceed ENERGY STAR® guidelines in all 50 states*.
 Including optional foam-insulated frames, Impervia can provide even stronger protection against extreme elements.

 - Composite Strength